alisi1989/CLUES2-Companion/README.md

 Site flip probability (-polar) [Default: 0.5]:
 Random seed (-seed) [Default: 42]:
 ```
-[IMPORTANT]: To work with SINGER, you must have a *.vcf file, choose an output name (prefix), the mutation rate, as well as the the start and end positions of genomic region of interest. \
+[IMPORTANT]: To work with SINGER, you must have a *.vcf file, choose an output name (prefix), the mutation rate, as well as the the start and end positions of genomic region of interest
 [Note: The start position in SINGER must be 0.
 The end position will be end of the region of interest which is inputted by the user.]

 All other parameters are optional and can be left at default or modified by the user according to their specific needs.
 For more information, please refer to the SINGER manual: